Intrinsec/protoc-gen-psql/README.md

 ### At field level

 - `column`: let describe how the field should be represented in the schema.
-- `auto_fill_on_update`: create a trigger to update this field with the given value each time the table is updated.
+- `auto_fill_on_update`: create a trigger to update this field with the given value each time the row is updated.
 The given value can be a function (ex: now()).
-- `cascade_update_on_related_table`: create a trigger to update other fields from another table each time the table is updated.
-This option must be set on the foreign key of the table to update and can be set multiple time to update various fields.
+- `cascade_update_on_related_table`: create a trigger to update other fields in another table each time the row is updated.
+This option must be set on the foreign key of the table to update and can be set multiple times to update various fields.
 This option has 2 parameters to set:
-  - `field`: field to update on the parent table
+  - `field`: field to update in the parent table (the one referenced by the foreign key)
   - `value`: value to set.
 The given value can be a function (ex: now()).

 ## PSQL files naming convention